 - Build relationships with faculty, staff and fellow students

 I'm a current commuter student, how can I apply to be a Commuter Assistant?

-- Full-time registered commuter sophomore, junior, or senior students at the start of the Spring 2017 semester.
+- Full-time registered commuter returning commuter student at the start of the Spring 2020 semester.

 - Cumulative GPA of 2.5 or higher at time of application.
 You must maintain a 2.5 cumulative GPA to continue your appointment in the position.